-1.1 Please provide the registration number of company / business if registered with the Companies Commission of Malaysia (CCM) or other registration number.

-- Independent is a single establishment and does not have any branch or operation office. - 2) Headquarters is a legal administrative unit which has an authority in decision making with respect of financial and allocating resources for the production of goods and services.
+- 1.1 Please provide the registration number of company / business if registered with the Companies Commission of Malaysia (CCM) or other registration number. - 1.2 Please mark (X) type of your establishment in one box only. - 1) Independent is a single establishment and does not have any branch or operation office. - Headquarters is a legal administrative unit which has an authority in decision making with respect of financial and allocating resources for the production of goods and services.

-3) Branch / Operations Office
+3) Branch/Operations Office

-Branch refers to two or more establishments engaged in the same type of business under single ownership and control with its headquarters.
+Branch refers to two or more establishments engaged in the same types of business under single ownership and control with its headquarters.
 It is directly managed by the headquarters for the purpose of marketing and direct shipments of its products after receiving orders from customers.